OlegBEZb/telegram_feed/README.md

    1. originality of content produced
       1. find real origins of forwarded forwarded...
       2. add counters to them
-   2. Number of src channels processed
+   2. Number of src channels processed "you received 10 msgs: 1 from this, 2 from that...
+N were filtered"
    3. Posts forwarded
    4. Timing, delays, potential scaling, bottlenecks
+   5. "don't forget to react to the content"
 7. Add liked memes from profunctor
 8. For ML-based spam detection and content recommendations: only admin's reactions or the whole channel's reactions are used? user's decision per channel?